 This January has had such wild weather.
-We were all tucked in for a fabulous winter storm that left our yard looking more like a skating rink than winter wonderland.
+We were all tucked in for a fabulous winter storm that left our yard looking more like a skating rink than a winter wonderland.
 Now it is 70 degrees, but we could have flurries next week?
-I dunno, but Mother Nature must be in a dizzy lately!
+I dunno, but Mother Nature must be in a tizzy lately!

 Let’s talk about how to keep teachers out of the winter ups and downs!
 February is right around the corner.
 NOW is the time to get prepared.
 Let’s talk centers.